keithzzzzzz/NLP/README.md

 # NLP
+# Introduction
-A starter NLP project on various tasks
+This is a starter NLP project on various tasks for learning purposes.

 Text classification dataset was download from Kaggle: